Hanny658/BitRain-Matrixx/README.md

 ## 🙌 Acknowledgements

 Inspired by the iconic "Matrix" falling code effect.
-Built to be fast, flexible, and framework-free.
+Built to be easy-to-use, flexible, and framework-free.